 There are a plethora of places to see in Porto − the city center is a UNESCO World Heritage site − but one absolute must for wine aficionados is to spend a couple of hours across the river Douro in Vila Nova de Gaia visiting a Port house and tasting the wines.
 Follow me on such a journey . . . saude!

-The final round of the 2017 America’s Cup begins on May 26, 2017, which makes this a great time to take a closer look at the best hotel on the island that has been hosting the competition for the last two years: The Hamilton Princess & Beach Club.
+The final round of the 2017 America’s Cup began on May 26, 2017, which makes this a great time to take a closer look at the best hotel on the island, the one that has been hosting the competition’s official guests for the last two years: the Hamilton Princess & Beach Club.

 I’m an expat Aussie who has now lived longer out of Australia than in, but in a few years my (Swiss) wife and I are planning on moving from Switzerland to Airlie Beach in North Queensland, Australia.
 In September 2016, I flew to the region for a week’s worth of face-to-face meetings to help lay the groundwork for our move.

 It was a tight schedule, especially as I was sure to be suffering from jetlag, but it was doable.
 Especially with the Ulysse Nardin Dual Time on my wrist to help keep track of time there and at home.

 I recently embarked upon an adventure to Iceland, a land offering the most incredible, contrasting landscapes rich in volcanic matter and geothermal properties.
 One big motivational aspect for this holiday was my desire to photograph the country, which involved traveling more than 2,000 kilometers across it.
 I fell in love with Iceland instantly, so much so that I would move there tomorrow.
 And it’s even better with an Urwerk EMC Time Hunter on my wrist.